|Project Title:||An analysis of critical impact factors on Chinese E-Commerce customer satisfaction: A case study of Tmall|

 |Degree:||Master of Business Administration (International Program)|

 Qiulu, Qiang.
 (2017).
 An analysis of critical impact factors on Chinese E-Commerce customer satisfaction: A case study of TMall.
-(Independent study, Master of Business Administration).
+(Master’s independent study).
 Bangkok: Siam University.

 With the continuous development of e-commerce, e-commerce companies are facing increasingly fierce competition.
 In a highly competitive market environment, customers are the intangible assets of businesses.
 How to achieve customer satisfaction and understand the key factors affecting customer satisfaction in e-commerce activities are the key elements for merchants to gain competitive advantage.
 Only by maximizing customer satisfaction can companies stand out from the fierce competition.